 (ask the following question only if the previous answer was YES)

 Q2: Can you please tell me what this informal group, organization or institution is?

-A2: The answers needs to be developed based on which locally available groups / organizations / institutions provide the required assistance.
-After you include the pre-defined options, also leave space for “other – specify: ………” option.
+A2: The answers need to be developed based on locally available groups / organizations / institutions, which provide the required assistance.
+After you include the pre-defined options, also leave space for the “other – specify: ………” option.

 (the following question is not mandatory but is recommended)

 Q3: What type of support does it provide? (keep probing: “Do you know whether they provide any other assistance?
 If so, what assistance?”)

 1) psychological support

 2) advice and counseling services

 6) temporary economic assistance

 7) other – specify: ________________